 The researchers plan to release their data and code in the hopes that it will provide open access to information in countries where the internet is restricted.
 The team acknowledges that there may be many reasons why individuals living under autocratic regimes might not want or be able to install the tool on their computers.
 However, they remain undeterred.
 The researchers are exploring the possibility of deploying Geneva on the computer supplying the blocked content (known as the server) rather than on the computer searching for blocked content (known as the client).
 That would mean websites such as Wikipedia or the BBC could be available to anyone inside countries that currently block them, such as China and Iran, without requiring the users to configure anything on their computer.

 “If Geneva can be deployed on the server side and work as well as it does on the client side, then it could potentially open up communications for millions of people,” Levin said.
 “That’s an amazing possibility, and it’s a direction we’re pursuing.”

 In addition to Levin, Bock and George Hughey (B.S. ’19, computer science) at UMD, Xiao Qiang of UC Berkeley also co-authored the paper.
 Seven UMD undergraduate students worked on this project as part of Levin’s Breakerspace lab in the UMD Department of Computer Science.

-The paper “Geneva: Evolving Censorship Evasion Strategies,” Kevin Bock, George Hughey, Xiao Qian and Dave Levin will be presented at the 26th Association for Computing Machinery Conference on Computer and Communications Security in London, England, on November 14, 2019.
+Reference: “Geneva: Evolving Censorship Evasion Strategies” by Kevin Bock, George Hughey, Xiao Qian and Dave Levin, 14 November 14, CCS ’19: Proceedings of the 2019 ACM SIGSAC Conference on Computer and Communications Security.